 - A commitment to creating a reflective and supportive public service community in Branner Hall.

 - A commitment to live in Branner all three quarters of the upcoming academic year.

-We will host a Pre-Assignment Open House on Wednesday, April 3 from 8-9PM in the Branner Lounge.
+We will host a Pre-Assignment Open House in Spring Quarter 2020 in the Branner Lounge.